 Here’s what we found for 2019 so we should anticipate that 2020 costs would be at least 3% higher:

-Average cost for Funeral and Burial Service
+Average Funeral and Burial Costs

 Based on the information provided above, a moderately priced funeral and burial service is close to $8,500 without any of the extras that the funeral director will certainly recommend.
 This allows us to determine how much foes funeral and burial cost.

 Also, keep in mind that we did not list the cemetery plot which can typically cost between $1,000 and $5,000 or more depending on the area you live in.

 What if I choose to be Cremated?
 How much does Cremation Cost?

 No doubt, cremation is less costly than a traditional funeral and burial service, however, most surviving family members will still want to have a memorial service and might prefer to have the ashes buried rather than remain responsible for them.